sohiniroych/Image_Annotation_Tools/README.md

 # Image_Annotation_Tools
 1. Use the Code above to create bounding boxes within Google Colab.
-2. To replicate the YOutube video, use the images in the 'images' folder.
+2. To replicate the YOutube video, use the images in the `jpgs' folder.
 To get the actual retinal image data download from https://cecas.clemson.edu/~ahoover/stare/
 3. To annotate using VGG Annotator use the demo: https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html

 # Other Annotation systems include